Lavoslav Ružička Polytechnic Vukovar

 College of Applied Sciences "Lavoslav Ružička" in Vukovar (Veleučilište "Lavoslav Ružička" u Vukovaru) is an education institution situated in Vukovar, Croatia.
 College of Applied Sciences "Lavoslav Ružička" in Vukovar carries the educational programs of Trade Study, Administrative Studies and Physiotherapy Study.
-Classes are taught in Croatian.

 Name

 The institution is named after Leopold Ružička a Croatian-Swiss scientist born in Vukovar and joint winner of the 1939 Nobel Prize in Chemistry who worked most of his life in Switzerland.
 The institution used croatized version of scientist's name leading to translation of Leopold into Lavoslav.

 History

 The Decision on the Establishment of the Lavoslav Ružička Polytechnic in Vukovar was published in Narodne novine, the official gazette of the Republic of Croatia, on 27 August 2005.
 Polytechnic was open in the same year with 196 students in the first generation.
 The polytechnic was formally opened on 27 September 2007 by the Prime Minister of Croatia Ivo Sanader.
 The event was attended by Deputy Prime Minister of Croatia Jadranka Kosor, Minister of Science, Education and Sports Dragan Primorac and the town representative.
 Minister of Science, Education and Sports, provided 620,000 Croatian kuna for reconstruction of the Jirkovsky Palace which serves as the polytechnic's headquarters.